hitbc/AnalysisScripts/README.md

 Variant Calling Pipeline scripts are available in the ONT_Pipeline directory.
 + VariantCalling.sh
   - S01 variant call using sniffles
+    * Sniffles: A fast structural variant caller for long-read sequencing.
   - S02 variant call using cuteSV
+    * cuteSV: A sensitive, fast and scalable long-read-based SV detection approach.
   - S03 variant call using svim
+    * SVIM: A structural variant caller for third-generation sequencing reads.
   - S04 variant call using nanovar
+    * NanoVar: A genomic structural variant caller that utilizes low-depth long-read sequencing.
   - S05 self defined script for filter variants
+    * Self definded script: Filtering variants based on depth.
   - S06 vcf merging by SURVIOR
+    * SURVIVOR: A tool set for merging and comparing SVs.
   - S07 force calling using cuteSV
+    * cuteSV: In this step, cuteSV is used for forcecalling.
   - S08 merge the force called varians using SURVIVOR
+    * SURVIVOR: Merging the SV vcfs.

 ## Functional Annotation
 Dianming Liu, Siyuan Liu